kermitt2/Pub2TEI/Readme.md

 ## Running the project as a Java application

 It is recommended to use the Docker image, which is the easiest way to run Pub2TEI.
+The following explains how to install, build and run the service from the Java source.

 ### Requirements